LOGIN

 Free Full Text

-As needed use of ICS/LABA for mild asthma
+As needed use of ICS/LABA:

-The following 2 large, randomized studies among patients with mild asthma are noteworthy for finding ICS/LABA inhaler used only on a prn basis resulted in an exacerbation rate similar to use of bid ICS maintenance therapy but with substantially lower overall steroid exposure.
+The following 2 large, randomized studies among patients with mild asthma are noteworthy for finding ICS/LABA inhaler used only on a prn basis resulted in an exacerbation rate similar to use of BID ICS maintenance therapy but with substantially lower overall steroid exposure.
 However, daily asthma symptom scores were better among subjects receiving ICS maintenance therapy.

 O'Byrne PM, FitzGerald JM, Bateman ED et al. Inhaled combined budesonide-formoterol as needed in mild asthma.
 N Engl J Med.
 2018; 378:1865-1876.